jostylr/event-when/eventwhen.md

         var events = evObj.events = [];

+Note we use the reduce function for the construction of each scope level, but we have no need for the finished string, just the intermediates.

         pieces.reduce(function (prev, el) {
             var ret = prev + (prev ? sep + el : el);
             scopes[ret] = emitter.scope(ret);